These Halloween Deviled Eggs look just like bloodshot goblin eyes! These spooky snacks are fun to make and a treat to eat!

-- A few green olives, cut into rings
+- A few pitted green or black olives cut into rings

-- Prepare your hard-boiled eggs.
-I use my Instant Pot and cook them in manual mode for 5 minutes, and allow the steam to release naturally.
-Then I cool then in cold water and once cool, I peel them.
-Alternatively, to make hard boiled eggs on the stove-top, place eggs into a saucepan and pour in water to cover.
-On high heat, let the water boil, as soon as it begins boiling, turn off heat, cover pan with a lid, and let stand for 12 minutes.
+- Alternatively, to make hard boiled eggs on the stove-top, place eggs in a pot and pour in water to cover.
+On high heat, let the water boil, as soon as it begins boiling, turn off heat, cover pot with a lid, and let it stand for 12 minutes.

-- If you like a veined look for your eggs, follow the steps below You could also skip this part entirely and simply dab a bit of red color over the egg whites.
+- If you like a veined look for your eggs, follow the steps below.
+Alternatively, you could also skip this part entirely and simply dab a bit of red color over the egg whites.

 - Gently crack the eggs with a spoon, without peeling them.

-- After 20-30 minuted take out the eggs and peel them.
+- After 20-30 minutes take out the eggs and peel them.
 They should have a slightly veined red color running over them.

 - Scoop out the egg yolks and transfer to a bowl.